Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: The Galaxy-Galaxy Lensing Signals

-The lenses we use come from the galaxy group catalog constructed from the spectroscopic SDSS survey (DR7) \citep{yang2007}.
 In total, there are 472419 groups in the sample.
-In order to minimize the effects of nearby structures, we only select single galaxy system which further reduce the number to 400608.
-The stellar mass of each galaxy is computed using stellar mass-to-light ratio and color from \cite{bell2003}, but with a Kroupa IMF\citep{kroupa2001}.
+In order to minimize the effects of nearby structures, we only select single galaxy systems which further reduce the number to 400608.
+The stellar mass of each galaxy is computed using stellar mass-to-light ratio and color from \cite{bell2003}, but with a Kroupa IMF \citep{kroupa2001}.
 This leads to a -0.1 correction to the stellar mass-to-light ratio relation.
+The statistical scatter of color-based stellar M/L ratio is about 20\%.
+Systematics rising from galaxy age, dust and bursts of star formation in total contribute $\sim$0.1dex scatter.
+In general, the scatter may induce some Eddington bias to the average stellar mass of galaxies.
+However, since the total amount of scatter is quite small, the overall Eddington bias can only leads to $\sim$0.03dex overestimation of stellar mass, which will not impact any of our results significantly.

 The sample is sub-divided into different stellar mass bins following \cite{brouwer2017}.
 We add one more stellar mass bin compared to their study, with $\log M_{st}$ mass $\geq$ 11.0 due to the larger sample size.
 The mean redshift of our sample is lower than \cite{brouwer2017}, so our work is complementary to theirs as low z test and it provides better agreement with a small redshift assumption of EG model.
 Moreover, our samples are at least five times larger to improve the measurement.